Akifartun/Embedded-AT-Com/weekly/Week1-report.md

 * After the hardware requirements were completed, I logged in to https://connect.sixfab.com/#/ and ran the line *"sudo bash -c "$(curl -sN https://install.connect.sixfab.com)" -- -t YOUR_TOKEN_APPEARS_HERE -r emea "* on the Raspberry Pi terminal screen and successfully connected my device with Sixfab Core.

 ### Github Repo Open and Git commands
-* Firstly, I created a repository called "internship" from my Github account.
+* Firstly, I created a repository called "staj" from my Github account.
 * Since there should be a weekly directory in this repo, I created an empty markdown file under the weekly directory.
 * In order to understand git commands and apply what I understand, I added the README file to the repository in the "sixfab" directory I created on the computer with the following codes.
 	* cd Desktop